vercel/vercel/README.md

 You can use the `dev` script to run local changes as if you were invoking Vercel CLI.
 For example, `vercel deploy --cwd=/path/to/project` could be run with local changes with `yarn dev deploy --cwd=/path/to/project`.

-See the [Contributing Guidelines](./.github/CONTRIBUTING.md) for full documentation.
+See the [Contributing Guidelines](./.github/CONTRIBUTING.md) for more details.

 ## Reference